inertia186/radiator/README.md

 #### Side Chain Support

 Steem Smart Contract side-chains are supported by Radiator.
-The default side-chain is Steem Engine.
+The default side-chain is Hive/Steem Engine.

 This will fetch the latest block from the side-chain ...